51st Annual Real Estate Journalism Conference

 Denver, Colorado - June 14-17, 2017 - Brown Palace Hotel

-Journalists, Speakers and Paid 2017 NAREE Industry Associate Members -- Hotel Rooms:
+Journalists, Speakers and Paid 2017 NAREE Industry Associate Members -- Reserve at either hotel:

-To Reserve a room at the historic Brown Palace Hotel at NAREE’s discounted rate of $199
+Reserve a room at the historic Brown Palace Hotel located across the SkyBridge from NAREE's General Sessions.

 Brown Palace In-House Reservations: (303) 297-3111

 Book your group rate for NAREE 51st Annual Real Estate Conference

 Important information for All Conferees:

 To attend the NAREE Conference in Denver everyone must complete these three steps: